 Dr. Hawa Abdi

-Dr. Hawa Abdi is a Nobel Peace prize nominee, Somali doctor and human rights activist.
+Dr. Hawa Abdi is a Nobel Peace Prize nominee, Somali doctor, and human rights, activist.
 Mama Hawa, as she is lovingly called, was the first female gynecologist in Somalia.
-After receiving her medical degree in the Ukraine, she returned to Somalia and opened a free medical clinic to serve rural women on her family’s own land.
+After receiving her medical degree in Ukraine, she returned to Somalia and opened a free medical clinic to serve rural women on her family’s own land.
 When war broke out in Somalia in the nineties, most of her family fled but she stayed behind to serve the people.

 The small, free medical clinic expanded into a 400-bed hospital, which is still free and many of the surgeries, from C-sections to removing bullet fragments, she performs unassisted.

 Refugees from other parts of Somalia began arriving after they were displaced from their homes by violence.
 She allowed them to stay on her land, eventually growing into a community for 90,000 Somalis on her 1,300 acres.
 She founded the Dr. Hawa Abdi Foundation which developed into not solely a hospital and shelter but also a school and nutritional center.

 In 2010, militant gunmen stormed her compound, destroying much of her hospital equipment and demanded she close, admonishing her for being old and a woman.
 “I told the gunmen, ‘I’m not leaving my hospital,’” Dr. Abdi said.
 “I told them, ‘If I die, I will die with my people and my dignity.’
 I yelled at them, ‘You are young and you are a man, but what have you done for your society?’”

 Since the early 1980s, she has served over two million people.
 In 2010, Glamour magazine named Dr. Abdi and her two daughters, also doctors, “Women of the Year,” dubbing them the “Saints of Somalia.”